 The notification email which you will receive approximately 8 weeks before your ARCP will provide full details of your generic and specialty-specific submission requirements/responsibilities.

-Specialty-specific evidence requirements are available here.
+You should check the specialty-specific evidence requirements which are available here.

 Generic submission requirements:

 The Gold Guide advises that for ARCP, all trainees are required to submit their evidence at least two weeks before the date of the ARCP.
 The deanery expects a level of professionalism from all trainees and educational supervisors in this respect and requires trainees to work towards and meet this submission date.
 Failure to do so will result in the issue of an outcome 5, unless exceptional circumstances apply, e.g. Christmas closure, bereavement or illness of trainee/educational supervisor.
 Exceptional circumstances must be declared before/on the submission date and will not be taken into account following that date.

 You can request a review/appeal of your ARCP outcome if you do not agree with it.
 Further information.

 In the majority of cases, where a single outcome 5 is issued, it is viewed as a neutral outcome, or ‘holding response’, it is not an unsatisfactory outcome in the same way that an outcome 2, 3 or 4 is considered.
 A follow-up outcome will be issued, once all evidence has been submitted/reviewed and/or a satisfactory explanation for late submission is received.

 An outcome 5 is not an unsatisfactory outcome and the receipt of a single outcome 5 will not be used to disadvantage trainees.